wish-no/moodsyncai/README.md

 ## System Architecture

-Yes, copy everything below and paste it all into your README.md file in one go.

 markdown# MoodSyncAI — Multi-Modal Sentiment and Emotion Analyser

 **Module:** Data Analytics-3 — Deep Learning and Generative AI